-- ONE DAY LATE = Deduction of 50% of the total mark awarded - TWO or MORE DAYS LATE = a zero may be awarded.
+- ONE DAY LATE = deduction of 20% of the total mark available. - TWO DAYS LATE = deduction of an additional 20% of the total mark available. - THREE or MORE DAYS LATE = a zero may be awarded.

 The assessment activity must still be submitted which will be marked and returned to the student with feedback.
 The mark, however, may not contribute to the aggregated assessment mark in that subject or course if more than three lessons late.
+Decisions about penalties will be communicated to the student and parent/carer by the Head of Department.
 Failure to submit the activity may lead to an 'N' determination.
 In this case, parents will be notified in writing by the Director of Teaching and Learning.